-The road was in a pretty good condition, Antoine remarked that it must’ve been graded recently, but even now, a 2WD might’ve struggled on the steep and sandy parts of the track.
-After the rain, it would become impassable for the smaller cars.
+The road was in pretty good condition, Antoine remarked that it must’ve been graded recently, but even now, a 2WD might’ve struggled on the steep and sandy parts of the track.
+After some heavy rain, it would become impassable for the smaller cars.

 Soon, we arrived at a campground with a few campfires glowing in the darkness.
 We parked at the edge of the clearing and Antoine’s handed us our fancy headlamps that included a few different luminosity settings and most importantly a red light.
 That dim red glow is the only light you can use around glow worms without disturbing them.

 We followed Antione down a forest path, crossed a creek over some logs and headed for the glow worm dell.
 The light from our headlamps snatched out charred tree trunks from the darkness.
 This area burned heavily during the 2020 fires and was closed for months afterwards.
 Even now the vegetation along the sides of the trail was much thinner than usual.